|

 ~ HISTORY ~

-I Father Duffey and Sister Mary Watson sent forth a “Clarion
+Duffey and Sister Mary Watson sent forth a

-catering to academia, or second-hand shops, a few restaurants, some soup-
+occupied by businesses catering to academia, or second-hand shops, a few

-kitchens, and bars.
-Most importantly for our purposes, there were
+restaurants, some soup- kitchens, and bars.
+Most importantly for our

-hundreds of economically deprived senior citizens; indefensible targets
+purposes, there were hundreds of economically deprived senior citizens;

-clothing and few personal items he possessed are gone!
-Even his only
+what little food, clothing and few personal items he possessed are gone!

-contact with the outside world…his table model radio.
-This was the fourth
+Even his only contact with the outside world…his table model radio.
+This

-such robbery of his apartment in almost as many months, the others
+was the fourth such robbery of his apartment in almost as many months, the

-occurring while he was obtaining medical attention or grocery shopping.
+others occurring while he was obtaining medical attention or grocery

 Father Tom or Sister Mary